Supervision for LPC-Interns in Austin, TX

 LPC Supervision logistics

 I offer in-person or remote supervision.
 In-person sessions are provided at my office during mutually agreed upon hours.
-I charge $80.00 per individual session or $65 per individual session for two interns.
-Groups (three or more LPC-Interns) are not always available.
-When available, group sessions will be $50.00, per hour.
+I charge $120.00 per individual session or $85 per individual session for two interns.

 For those interested in seeing private practice clients, limited space is available.

 Beginning LPC-Intern supervision